- by Daniel

-I ran to my parents to thank them and they in turn looked so happy that the gift they'd worked and saved so hard to buy had made their son so excited and happy.
+So I ran to my parents to thank them and they in turn looked so happy that the gift they'd worked and saved so hard to buy had made their son so excited.

 So what was this miraculous present that made such an impression on the younger me?

-As I'm sure there are lots of grown men (and women) that can relate to the exact emotions that I'm describing here when they got a new bike for Christmas too.
+As there must be plenty of grown men (and women) that can relate to the exact emotions I'm describing here when they also got a new bike for Christmas.

 Now you may be wondering why I'm taking you on this trip down memory lane.

-Well it's because I want to encourage you to reconnect with your 11 year-old self.
+But I want to encourage you to reconnect with your 11 year-old self today.

 Well I'll offer up a couple of reasons for you.

-And it's a low-impact exercise that gives you a good aerobic exercise without putting a strain on your joints.
+And it's a low-impact activity that gives you a good aerobic exercise without putting a strain on your joints.

-There are also plenty of cycling clubs you can join that will add social benefits to the cardiovascular benefits of the actual exercise.
+So there are plenty of cycling clubs you can join that will add social benefits to the cardiovascular benefits of the actual exercise.